aetherinox/docker-base-alpine/README.md

 <br />

 ### Upload to hub.docker.com / ghcr.io / local
-After you have your **[iflip721/tvapp2](https://git.binaryninja.net/pub_projects/tvapp2)** image built, you can either upload the image to a public repository such as:
+After you have your **[aetherinox/tvapp2](https://github.com/Aetherinox/tvapp2)** image built, you can either upload the image to a public repository such as:

 - hub.docker.com (Docker Hub)
 - ghcr.io (Github)

 After it is uploaded, you can use the `docker run` command, or create a `docker-compose.yml`, and call the docker image to be used.
-This is discussed in the section **[Using TvApp Image](#using-tvapp-image)** below.
+This is discussed in the section **[Using TVApp2 Image](#using-tvapp-image)** below.

 <br />